telerik/xaml-docs/knowledge-base/kb-tileview-display-scrollbars-in-ribbon-backstage.md

 ---
 title: How to Show RadTileView Scrollbars in RadRibbonView Backstage
-description: This article how to display the scrollbars of a RadTileView in the backstage of a RadRibbonView.
+description: This article shows how to display the scrollbars of a RadTileView in the backstage of a RadRibbonView.
 type: how-to
 page_title: Scrolling RadTileView in RadRibbonView Backstage
 slug: kb-tileview-display-scrollbars-in-ribbon-backstage